Menu Close

 Hebrews 9:1-10

 Q.1.
-What was in the Tabernacle?
-What were the features and the restrictions relating to the Tabernacle?
+What was in the tabernacle?
+What were the features and the restrictions relating to the tabernacle?
 (Heb.9:1-7)

-The writer explained that the first covenant had specific regulations relating to the Tabernacle.
+The writer explained that the first covenant had specific regulations relating to the tabernacle.
 He went on to describe that in the outer tabernacle there were – 2 … the lampstand and the table and the sacred bread; this is called the holy place.
 3 Behind the second veil there was a tabernacle which is called the Holy of Holies, 4 having a golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden jar holding the manna, and Aaron’s rod which budded, and the tables of the covenant; 5 and above it were the cherubim of glory overshadowing the mercy seat … (Heb.9:2-5).
 The people had only had access to God through priests.
-The forgiveness foreshadowed by the Day of Atonement was only mediated once a year when the High Priest entered the Holy of Holies with blood for himself and for the people (Heb.9:7).
+The forgiveness foreshadowed by the Day of Atonement was only mediated once a year when the High Priest entered the Holy of Holies with blood for himself and for the people (see Heb.9:7).
 There was an endless procession of priests and sacrifices throughout the generations.
-They never completed total reconciliation – Now when these things have been so prepared, the priests are continually entering the outer tabernacle performing the divine worship (Heb.9:6).
+They could never bring about total reconciliation – Now when these things have been so prepared, the priests are continually entering the outer tabernacle performing the divine worship (Heb.9:6).

 Q.2.
 What made the regulations regarding gifts and sacrifices deficient?
 What message does this convey?
 (Heb.9:8-10)

-Posted in Bible Books, New Testament, BRP Plus, Letters, Year 4, Day 6, Chapter 9, Hebrews, Week 32
+Posted in Bible Books, BRP Plus, New Testament, Letters, Year 4, Day 6, Chapter 9, Hebrews, Week 32